Nation Rebuilding program application guidelines: 2023 to 2024

-The Government of Canada has committed to a forward-looking and transformative agenda to renew relationships with Indigenous Peoples.
-Indigenous groups are seeking to rebuild their nations in a manner that responds to their priorities and the unique needs of their communities.
+The Government of Canada is committed to a forward-looking and transformative agenda to renew relationships with Indigenous peoples.
+Indigenous groups are seeking to rebuild their nations in a way that responds to their priorities and the unique needs of their communities.

-- a re-establishment of Indigenous nations
+- the re-establishment of Indigenous nations

 - identification and agreement among member communities on priorities for action and approaches to issues as they relate to governance

 - a reduction in the duplication of the resolution of issues at the individual First Nation or Indigenous community level by working as a collective at the nation-level

 - nation member communities or member organizations on behalf of nation entities

-- Section 35 rights-bearing Métis groups
+- section 35 rights-bearing Métis entities

 - national and regional Indigenous organizations